 Additionally, Credit Karma is subject to an order issued in 2014 by the Federal Trade Commission (FTC) that, among other things, requires maintenance of a comprehensive security program relating to the development and management of new and existing products and services and biennial independent security assessments for 20 years from the date of the order.
-To the extent Credit Karma shares data covered by the order with Intuit, the order may apply to Intuit with respect to such data.
-Credit Karma's failure to fulfill the requirements of the FTC's order could result in fines, penalties, regulatory inquiries, investigations and claims, and negatively impact our business and reputation.
+Credit Karma's failure to fulfill the requirements of the FTC's order could result in fines, penalties, enforcement inquiries, investigations and claims, and negatively impact our business and reputation.